-An active and involved member of the Carnegie Mellon community for the past five years, he makes sure to carve out time for students, his residents, and – of course – Scotty, CMU’s loveable mascot.
+An active and involved member of the Carnegie Mellon community for the past seven years, he makes sure to carve out time for students, his residents, and – of course – Scotty, CMU’s loveable mascot.
 Let’s learn more about Bryan!

 How did you come to join CMU?